alfnielsen/vsc-scaffolding/README.md

 # vsc-scaffolding README

-The is an vscode extansion.
+The is an vscode extension.

 The project main goal is the create an easy way the create scaffodling templates.